maxthraxx/WFGY/README.md

 ---

-## ✨ Prompt Phase 1: Foundational Understanding
+## ✨ Prompt Phase A: Foundational Understanding

 ---